 Teams Phone Licensing Options

-Teams Phone with Calling Plan ($12/user/month domestic, ~$24/user/month international): Bundles Teams Phone Standard with a Microsoft Calling Plan that provides PSTN connectivity through Microsoft as the carrier.
-Domestic calling plans include a monthly minute allocation for calls within the user’s country (typically 3,000 minutes for enterprise plans).
+Teams Phone with Calling Plan ($12/user/month domestic, approximately $24/user/month international).
+Bundles Teams Phone Standard with a Microsoft Calling Plan that provides PSTN connectivity through Microsoft as the carrier.
+Domestic calling plans include a monthly minute allocation for calls within the user's country (typically 3,000 minutes for enterprise plans).
 International calling plans add outbound international minutes.
-Microsoft Calling Plans are the simplest option (no third-party carrier, no SBC infrastructure) but are available in limited countries and may be more expensive per minute than traditional carriers for high-volume callers.

 PSTN Connectivity: Three Paths